Treasured Earth Landscape Design in Ann Arbor/Saline/Northville/Plymouth/Brighton/Milford, MI

 If you love entertaining outside, now’s the time to plan your new outdoor living space for summer parties.
 Backyard living encompasses bringing the indoors outside with outdoor kitchens, dining rooms, living rooms, and poolscapes.

 Before you know it, we’ll be celebrating Memorial Day in Livingston, Oakland and Washtenaw Counties.
 To get started, here are 12 outdoor room ideas that you can add to your property this year:

-- Patios– Today’s patios are so much more than a 12’ x 12’ concrete slab.
-You can now build your patio with natural stone, concrete or clay pavers, or stamped concrete.
+- Patios– Today’s patios are so much more than a 12’ x 12’ slab.
+You can now build your patio with natural stone, or clay pavers.
 At Treasured Earth Landscape Design, we can design and build your patio to fit your dining area with enough room for people to get up and mingle.
 You can buy an outdoor dining table to mimic the one inside your house or you can purchase one that includes a fire feature.

 - Outdoor kitchens – Why stay inside your home’s kitchen when you can have a complete one in your backyard?
 Outdoor kitchens have come a long way to include storage, refrigeration, counter tops, a sink area, a grill, BBQ and pizza ovens.
 You can also add a bar area so everyone can talk while you prepare the meal.